pxblue-test/login/README2.md

 yarn
 ionic serve
 ```
-To run on a device, add the platform then build the project and run:
+To run on a device, add the platform then build and run the project:
 ```
 ionic cordova platform add android | ios ionic cordova build android | ios